Lake Michigan Credit Union Review: Great Rates and Low Monthly Fees

 - What is Lake Michigan Credit Union's routing number?

 - The routing number for LMCU is 272480678.

 - Does Lake Michigan Credit Union use Zelle?

-- How do I order checks from Lake Michigan Credit Union?
+- How do you join Lake Michigan Credit Union?

 This content is not provided by Lake Michigan Credit Union.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by Lake Michigan Credit Union.